eugenia1984/english/glossary.md

 - **project manager** is a key role in many companies.
 This person is responsible for planning, organizing, and directing the completion of specific projects while ensuring these projects are on time, on budget, and within scope.

-- **Project's needs** are the requirements or things that a project must have or achieve.
+- **project's needs** are the requirements or things that a project must have or achieve.
 In programming, this could include specific features, functions, or performance targets.

 - **promote ethics** means to encourage and support moral principles and standards.
 For example: ``The manager promotes ethics by enforcing transparent reporting``.